philippinespire/pire_ssl_data_processing/README.md

 If you are in this situation, run these git commands manually, AFTER running the runGIT.bash as describe above.

-`git add -u .` will stage your deleled files, then you can commit and push
+`add -u` will stage your deleled files, then you can commit and push

+Run this from the directory where you deleted files:
 ```sh
 git add -u .
 git commit -m "update deletions"